-The Audit Committee reviews and discusses the Company's practices with respect to risk assessment and risk management, and risks related to matters including the Company's financial statements and financial reporting processes, compliance, and information technology and cybersecurity.

-- The Compensation Committee oversees the assessment of the risks related to the Company's compensation policies and programs applicable to officers and employees, and reports to the Board on the results of this assessment. - The Nominating and ESG Committee provides oversight of corporate governance practices and assists the Board in implementing those practices as well as overseeing the Company's environmental, social and governance ("ESG") strategy and initiatives, identifying individuals qualified to become members of the Board and advising the Board on Board and committee composition.
+- The Audit Committee reviews and discusses the Company's practices with respect to risk assessment and risk management, and risks related to matters including the Company's financial statements and financial reporting processes, compliance, and information technology and cybersecurity. - The Compensation Committee oversees the assessment of the risks related to the Company's compensation policies and programs applicable to officers and employees, and reports to the Board on the results of this assessment. - The Nominating and Corporate Governance Committee provides oversight of corporate governance practices and assists the Board in implementing those practices, identifying individuals qualified to become members of the Board and advising the Board on Board and committee composition.